John French, 1st Earl of Ypres: Meeting with Kitchener

-They met, together with Viviani (French Prime Minister) and Millerand (now French War Minister).
+They met, together with René Viviani (French Prime Minister) and Alexandre Millerand (now French War Minister).
 Huguet recorded that Kitchener was "calm, balanced, reflective" while Sir John was "sour, impetuous, with congested face, sullen and ill-tempered".
 On Bertie's advice, Kitchener dropped his intention of inspecting the BEF.
 They moved to a separate room, and no independent account of the meeting exists.
 French admitted that Kitchener had taken exception to his tone and that he had assured him that this was simply in his mind.
 In his diary Sir John wrote "we had rather a disagreeable time.
 I think K found he was making a mistake".
 In 1914 French later claimed that he had told Kitchener that although he valued his advice he would not tolerate any interference in his executive authority so long as he remained in command, and that they "finally came to an amicable understanding".
 Terraine dismisses as absurd Sir John's later claims that he resented being called away from GHQ (given that no battle was in progress, and that he had played little directing part in either of the two battles fought so far), and that an inspection of the BEF (by Kitchener, Britain's most celebrated soldier at the time) might have disheartened the men by the implied challenge to French's authority.
 Terraine suggests that Sir John was more anxious to prevent Kitchener from inspecting the BEF as he might have seen for himself that they were less "shattered" than he claimed, and that Haig and Smith-Dorrien might have criticised him if given a chance to speak privately to Kitchener.
 After the meeting Kitchener telegraphed the Cabinet that the BEF would remain in the line, although taking care not to be outflanked, and told French to consider this "an instruction".
 French had a friendly exchange of letters with Joffre.

 French had been particularly angry that Kitchener had arrived wearing his Field Marshal's uniform.
 This was how Kitchener normally dressed at the time, but French felt that Kitchener was implying that he was his military superior and not simply a cabinet member.
-Tuchman argued that French was particularly conscious of this, as he was known for his own quirks of dress.
+Barbara W. Tuchman argued that French was particularly conscious of this, as he was known for his own quirks of dress.
 At Asquith's behest Churchill attempted to act as mediator, exchanging letters with French (4 September), who replied that Kitchener was "a fine organiser but he never was and he never will be a Commander in the field".
-By the end of the year, French thought that Kitchener had "gone mad" and his hostility had become common knowledge at GHQ and GQG.
+By the end of the year, his hostility had become common knowledge at GHQ and GQG.
 In 1914 French claimed that Kitchener had come to Paris to try to stop him retreating, which was untrue—it was the manner of the retreat, without consultation with Britain's allies, which was the problem.